Siemens-Healthineers/K2s/addons/dashboard/README.md

 ## Disable dashboard

-The dashboard can be disabled by runing the following addon.
+The dashboard can be disabled using the k2s CLI by running the following command:
 ```
 k2s addons disable dashboard
 ```